 The Hoppy Spring Feast is $105 with shipping included.
 Herbivorous Butcher ships to all 50 states in the U.S. plus Puerto Rico.
 If you’re local to Minneapolis & can pick it up, it’s $80 without shipping.

-The ordering period for the Hoppy Spring Feast has ended.
+Update: The Hoppy Spring Feast is no longer available for order.
 However, there are plenty of other delicious items & packs available on The Herbivorous Butcher website.

 Maple brown sugar ham glaze